Jaysum57/dotfiles/README.md

 > ### 🚧 Under Active Development 🚧
 > _Expect Breaking Changes_
 >
 > This repository is still in its early development/refactoring phase.
-I am still working on major structural improvements, and changes that break backward compatibility will occur frequently.
+I am still working on major structural improvements, and changes may break backward compatibility frequently.

 ## Prerequisites